hexian000/neosocksd/API.md

 2. The maximum request body size is 4 MiB.
 3. Requests and responses support `deflate` compression when the appropriate headers are present (`Content-Encoding` on request bodies, `Accept-Encoding` on response bodies).

+> **Security:** This API has no built-in authentication. [/ruleset/invoke](#rulesetinvoke)
+> and [/ruleset/update](#rulesetupdate) execute or replace arbitrary Lua code,
+> so anyone able to reach this API can control ruleset behavior and thus
+> outbound traffic.
+Bind `--api` to loopback or a trusted, firewalled network —
+> never expose it to an untrusted network.

 ### /healthy

 - **Method**: Any